bfeldpw/battlesub/README.md

 **Upcoming: Let's go fishing...**
 Teaser
 ![alt text](screenshots/boids_teaser.png?raw=true)
+Update 2022-11-12: Boids implementation is going well.
+All rules have been implemented in a first version.
+The boids branch has been added to the github repo today.
+Final work on parameterisation and exposing parameters to Lua and the debug GUI are being done.

 **2022-09-12: Colorful densities**\
 The density implementation was changed from 1 to 3 channels (RGB32 float textures) to enable color selection for densities.
 The configuration was partly (proof of concept) exported to Lua following a more flexible binding structure.